beyerh/gmocu/README.md

 ## Backup

 To backup the database it suffices to copy the ```gmocu.db``` SQLite database file located under ```GMOCU.app/Contents/MacOS``` for macOS releases or in the ```gmocu``` folder for Windows releases.
+The file contains all relevant data.
+It is possible to store the ```gmocu.db``` file at a location which is synced via a cloud service such as Dropbox.
+Then, replace the file in the application folder with a softlink to that file.
+That way, one can work with the same database from different computers.

 ## Link to the public regestry jbei/ICE database

 Make a free account at https://public-registry.jbei.org/.
 Generate an access token in the account settings and add it in the GMOCU settings tab.
 Note that you may not be able to delete entries again from the registry.
-Alternatively, install a local jbei/ICE instance (see below).
+Alternatively, install a local jbei/ICE instance (recommended, see below).

 ## Hidden settings

-### Specify scaling and fontsize and resed OS-dependent detection
+### Specify scaling and fontsize and reset OS-dependent detection

 In the Settings tab, the fields for defining fontsize and scaling are inactivated (greyed out).
 Enable them by pressing the key combination ```Ctrl + e```.
 Now you can specify the values and save.
 Restart GMOCU.

-In order to reset the OS-depented automated setting of the font size and scaling values, enter ```__``` (double underscore) into the fields and save.
+In order to reset the OS-dependend automated setting of the font size and scaling values, enter ```__``` (double underscore) into the fields and save.
 Close GMOCU and delete the file ```gmocu.json``` in the project directory.
 Restart GMOCU.

 ## Install jbei/ICE as docker container on server